catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Ensure quota is sufficient
 ==========================

-A small quota is sufficient to deploy the production cluster template if your project is empty.
+A small quota is sufficient to deploy the development cluster template if your project is empty.
 However, if you already have some resources allocated, you may want to increase your quota to ensure there is sufficient capacity available to deploy Kubernetes.

-By default, the production Kubernetes template allocates:
+By default, the development Kubernetes template allocates:

-* 6 compute instances
+* 4 compute instances
-* 18 vCPUs
+* 8 vCPUs
-* 36 GB of RAM
+* 16 GB of RAM
-* 3 block storage volumes
+* 4 block storage volumes
-* 60 GB of block storage space
+* 40 GB of block storage space
 * 3 security groups
 * 1 load balancer